PMQs: If a Boris Johnson falls in am empty party, does it make a sound?

 He spoke of young people no longer trusting the Government, a point perhaps not helped by it never doing a single thing for them.

-Crucially he said “not doing anything was a decision”, in a clear plea to his cabinet colleagues.
+Crucially, Mr Javid said “not doing anything was a decision”, in a clear plea to his Cabinet colleagues.

 Mr Johnson survives, but his excuses and list of allies grows thin.